Can You Deduct Expenses of Volunteering for Charity?

 • the cost of meals.

 If unreimbursed by the charity, such expenses are deductible if they are necessarily incurred while the volunteer was away from home performing services for the organization.
-A volunteer cannot deduct personal expenses for sightseeing, fishing parties, theater tickets, or nightclubs.
-Travel, meals and lodging, and other expenses for a volunteer's spouse or children are likewise not deductible.
+A volunteer can't deduct personal expenses for sightseeing, fishing parties, theater tickets, or nightclubs.

 Moreover, the trip must have been mostly for business, not pleasure, or it won't be deductible at all.
 The IRS says that a volunteer can claim a charitable contribution deduction for travel expenses only if there is "no significant element of personal pleasure, recreation, or vacation in the travel."
-This does not mean that the volunteer can't enjoy the trip, but he or she must have been on duty in "a genuine and substantial sense" throughout the trip.
-A volunteer gets no deduction at all if he or she had only nominal duties, or had no duties for significant parts of the trip.

-Example: Betty is a troop leader for a tax-exempt youth group and helps take the group on a camping trip.
+Example.
+Betty is a troop leader for a tax-exempt youth group and helps take the group on a camping trip.
 Betty is responsible for overseeing the setup of the camp and for providing adult supervision for other activities during the entire trip.
 Betty participated in the activities of the group and enjoyed her time with them.
 She oversaw the breaking of camp and helped transport the group home.
 Betty can deduct her travel expenses.

 If you host a fundraiser, board meeting, or other event for a charity, you can deduct all catering expenses as a charitable deduction.

-Substantiation of Volunteer Expenses
+Substantiating Your Volunteer Expenses

 The substantiation requirements for deducting unreimbursed volunteer expenses differ according to the amount of the expenses.